tibetarastirek111/Fenerbahce-coach-analysis/README.md

 # Performance analysis of Fenerbahçe Football Team based on manager selection (Domestic / Foreign) (DSA210 Term Project)

 ## Motivation
 Fenerbahçe, one of the most established football clubs in Turkey, has had numerous coaches from both Turkish and foreign backgrounds.
 A long-standing debate has been whether a Turkish or a foreign coach is more suitable for Fenerbahçe.
-Through this project, I aim to apply data science techniques to answer this question objectively, by analyzing Fenerbahçe’s historical performance under different managers.
+Through this project, I aim to apply data science techniques to answer this question objectively, by analyzing Fenerbahçe’s historical performance (last 20 seasons) under different managers.

 ---